-We will apply any Service Credits only against future Amazon API Gateway payments otherwise due from you.
-At our discretion, we may issue the Service Credits to the credit card you used to pay for the billing cycle in which the unavailability occurred.
+We will apply any Service Credits only against future API Gateway payments otherwise due from you.
+At our discretion, we may issue the Service Credit to the credit card you used to pay for the billing cycle in which the Service Commitment was not met.
 Service Credits will not entitle you to any refund or other payment from AWS.
-Service Credits will be applicable and issued only if the credit amount for the applicable monthly billing cycle is greater than one dollar ($1 USD).
+A Service Credit will be applicable and issued only if the credit amount for the applicable monthly billing cycle is greater than one dollar ($1 USD).
 Service Credits may not be transferred or applied to any other account.
-Unless otherwise provided in the Agreement, your sole and exclusive remedy for any unavailability or non-performance or other failure by us to provide Amazon API Gateway is the receipt of Service Credits (if eligible) in accordance with the terms of this SLA.
+Unless otherwise provided in the Agreement, your sole and exclusive remedy for any unavailability, non-performance, or other failure by us to provide API Gateway is the receipt of a Service Credit (if eligible) in accordance with the terms of this SLA.

 Credit Request and Payment Procedures

-To receive Service Credits, you will need to submit a claim by opening a case in the AWS Support Center.
+To receive a Service Credit, you must submit a claim by opening a case in the AWS Support Center.
 To be eligible, the credit request must be received by us by the end of the second billing cycle after which the incident occurred and must include:

-(iii) your Request logs that document the errors for your claimed outage (any confidential or sensitive information in these logs should be removed or replaced with asterisks).
+5. your request logs that document the errors and corroborate your claimed outage (any confidential or sensitive information in these logs should be removed or replaced with asterisks)

-If the Monthly Uptime Percentage of such credit request is confirmed by us and is less than the Service Commitment, then we will issue the Service Credits to you within one billing cycle following the month in which the credit request occurred.
-Your failure to provide the credit request and other information as required above will disqualify you from receiving Service Credits.
+If the Monthly Uptime Percentage of such request is confirmed by us and is less than the Service Commitment, then we will issue the Service Credit to you within one billing cycle following the month in which your request is confirmed by us.
+Your failure to provide the request and other information as required above will disqualify you from receiving a Service Credit.